micha3ldavid/lessons/JavaScript/prototypical-inheritance.md

 ## Intro

 Today we're going to look at one of my favorite subjects: Inheritance in JavaScript.
 We'll be looking at the existing JavaScript objects String and Array, and how they make use of what's called a "prototype."
-We'll be inheriting from the Array object to build our own custom implementation, and finally, we'll be creating prototypical objects from scratch.
+We'll be inheriting from the Array object to build our own List object, and finally, we'll be creating objects from scratch.

 ## What is Prototypical Inheritance ?